mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 ### Iterative Parallel Imaging Reconstruction

-To enable single-shot imaging for maximum acquisition efficiency, we relied on the coil sensitivity profiles for spatial encoding, i.e., parallel imaging.
+To enable single-shot imaging for maximum acquisition efficiency, we also relied on the coil sensitivity profiles for spatial encoding, i.e., parallel imaging.
 Spiral trajectories are particularly suited for this form of acceleration, because they possess favorable behavior in terms of spatial noise amplification by the coil geometry factor, allowing for higher k-space undersampling (Larkman, 2007; Lee et al., 2021).

-For our data with in-plane acceleration factors of 4 using a 32-channel receive array at 7 T this was confirmed through the the SD maps of the time series data, which did not exhibit spatially structured residual aliasing or noise patterns.
+For our data with in-plane acceleration factors of 4 using a 32-channel receive array at 7 T this was confirmed through the SD maps of the time series data, which did not exhibit spatially structured residual aliasing or noise patterns.
 This also points to the robustness of the reconstruction to motion-induced mismatch of measured and actual coil sensitivities.